‘Good relationships are not born out of complex algorithms, because attraction is unpredictable…’ (Joel, Eastwick, and Finkel 2017)

 Additionally, different weightings are given to different objects depending on the level of psychological distance concerning their attributes.
 Through a series of 5 different choice experiments targeting pre, intra, and post decision making, Lu, Xie, and Xu (2012) found that concerns of desirability receive a greater weighting over more feasible attributes as psychological distance increases, consistent with past research into CLT (Todorov, Green, and Trope 2007).

-The concept of salience is widely used in the world of behavioural science (Behavioural Insights Team.
-2014), and could be applied to this domain by utilising personality and compatibility tests.
+The concept of salience is widely used in the world of behavioral science (Behavioral Insights Team.
+2014), and could be applied to this domain by utilizing personality and compatibility tests.
 With this notion, Piasecki and Hanna (2011) propose an alteration to defining the paradox of choice to a lack of meaningful choices instead of the volume of choices leading to negative outcomes.

 Taking this idea further, it has recently been announced that the dating platform Badoo is set to scrap the mainstream swipe-interface for the use of a live stream feature, called Badoo Live (Lomas, 2018).
 Based on a survey of 5,000 users aged 18 – 30, Badoo found that the widely common swiping interface and use of photos lacks the “real” experience that is ascertained from a real-life scenarios (Peat, 2018).